MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 If the error persists after 30 minutes, follow these steps:

-1. Check if the agent is running - Sign-in to the machine where the agent is installed and check if it is running.
-In Task Manager, go to Services tab, check if GcaHostService is in the running state .
+1. Check if the agent is running - Sign-in to the machine where the agent is installed and check if it's running.
+In Task Manager, go to Services tab, check if GcaHostService is in the running state.
 If not, right click and start the service.
 ![Screenshot of services in Task Manager 2.](media/onprem-agent/GcaHostService_GcaUpdateService.png)
 2. If the issue is still seen, contact support by sending an email to MicrosoftGraphConnectorsFeedback@service.microsoft.com, and provide the two latest log files.
 Manually traverse to the location to access the logs and share the same with the team - C:\Windows\System32\config\systemprofile\AppData\Local\Microsoft\GraphConnectorAgent\AgentUpdateApp\logs